First-time firearm owner checklist continued: “Should have” or recommended items

 Gun case or range bag to transport your gun

-Rifles and shotguns need to be transported in padded soft gun cases at a minimum, to prevent dings and scratches.
-Hard cases are better, but usually more pricey.
-Don’t just throw your guns in the back seat or the trunk when heading to the gravel pit to shoot, or to the range.
+Rifles and shotguns need to be transported in padded soft gun cases, at a minimum, to prevent dings and scratches.
+Hard cases are better but usually more pricey.
+Don’t just throw your guns in the back seat or the trunk when heading to the gravel pit to shoot or the shooting range.

 Gunsmithing screwdriver bits